gograndmaster/Liar-Dice/README.md

 # dice
-let you win in dice
+let you win in dice.